A fly tying kit can be a great way to start tying your own flies. We’ll show you what to pay attention to.

 How to Choose the Best Fly Tying Kit

-In this guide we want to give you an overview of the different fly tying kit options out there.
+In this guide we want to give you an overview of the different tying kit options out there.
 As is most often case, you can make a decision depending on your budget.
-Also if you are not sure if you are going to stick with fly tying, you might opt for a more entry-level fly tying kit to see if it’s for you.
+Also if you are not sure if you are going to stick with fly tying, you might opt for a more entry-level kit to see if it’s for you.

-If you’ve made your first steps in fly tying already, you might aim for a mid-range product that offers good value for money.
+If you’ve made your first steps in tying already, you might aim for a mid-range product that offers good value for money.
 Last but not least there is a high-end option from a well-known fly fishing brand.
-After the review of the best fly tying kits out there, we compiled a little guide with the essentials you should know about fly tying tools.
+After the review of the best fly tying kits out there, we compiled a little guide with the essentials you should know about tying tools.

 Best Fly Tying Kist Quick Overview

 We now want to dive into our big review of the best fly tying kits money can buy in 2021.
 We show you our favorite in each category and tell you what we like and dislike about each one.

 The WETFLY Deluxe is an excellent choice for beginners.
 It comes fully loaded with most of the things you need to kick things off.
 There’s even an instructional DVD included – who does still watch DVDs though?!
 Nevermind, the booklet has some instructions for the beginner as well.

 The WETFLY Deluxe features 48 hooks in three sizes to get you going.
 Beware however that lead wiring for example that is required for some nymphs that are in the instruction book, is not included.